-2016 marks Dixon's 15th year with Target Chip Ganassi Racing - the longest tenure for a driver in team history (1990-Present).
-Dixon holds the distinction of being the winningest active Indy car driver with 38 victories, which ranks him fifth on the all-time list and one shy of tying Al Unser Sr. with 39.
-In addition, he ranks seventh on the all-time list for most consecutive starts with 191 straight Indy car starts dating back to the 2004 race in Michigan.
+2017 marks Dixon’s 16th year with CGRT – the longest tenure for a driver in team history (1990-Present).
+Dixon holds the distinction of being the winningest active Indy car driver with 40 victories and is currently ranked fourth on the all-time Indy car win list.
+In addition, he ranks third on the all-time list for most consecutive starts with 207 straight Indy car starts dating back to the 2004 race in Michigan.

 Dixon, like many before him, started his racing career in karting and captured two championships in the New Zealand Formula Vee series.
 After a successful racing career in Australia and New Zealand, including a championship in the class I Formula Ford Series and a "Rookie of the Year" award in the Australian Formula Holden Championship, Dixon moved on to Dayton Indy Lights series in North America.

 There he added another championship to his resume in 2000 for PacWest Racing with six wins, seven podium finishes, and one pole position.
 At the time, he was the second-youngest driver in history to win the Indy Lights title, just six days older than the late Greg Moore.